Jarrome/SceneFactory-tracker/README.md

 # DPVO-RGBX

-The DPVO-RGBX module used in SceneFactory
+The DPVO-RGBX module used in [SceneFactory](https://github.com/Jarrome/SceneFactory).

 ## Install
 ```